onedata/onedata-documentation/doc/using_onedata/metadata.md

 }
 ```

-#### Index over file name
+#### View based on file name

-The example below presents a function which can be used to create an index over file's name (`name`
+The example below presents a function which can be used to create a view over file's name (`name`
 attribute of the `file_meta` model).

 ```javascript